 Here, we describe what technical writing and UX writing are and their evolution, along with exploring the connection and difference between both fields.
-You’ll find out what qualifications and skills both writers need to excel and how much they make.
+You’ll discover what qualifications and skills both writers need to excel and how much they make.

 Difference Between a UX Writer and a Technical Writer